yua6atwit/individual_project/README.md

 - Matplotlib for data visualization

 Methods used with Matplotlib:
-Scatterplots are frequently used to show a correlation between two variables where each individual data is ploted on the graph.
+Scatterplots and histograms are frequently used to show a correlation between two variables where each individual data is ploted on the graph.
 Both variables are assumed to be numeric to be able to plot it on the graph.
+Thus, scatterplots and histograms will be used to determine if there is a correlation.

 In cases where one variable is not a numeric value and another variable is a numeric value, a box plot will be used to compare the values within the data.
 A box plot can show the distribution within a category and allow for comparisons between each category.